unckless/RobUnckless_Lab_Notebook/_posts/2020-09-18-WGBS-PMS-protocol.md

 - Make new 1.5mL tubes for each of your samples
 - Add 108.85ul of DNA binding buffer to each of the new 1.5mL tubes.
 This is a 7:1 ratio of the amount of liquid from the PrepAmp Priming reaction
 - Set the thermomixer to 56 degrees C and place the DNA Elution Buffer in to warm
 - Add the total volume of the strip tubes from the PrepAmp Priming reaction to their respective 1.5mL tube.
-This should be 15.55ul but there may be less because the lid temperature on the theremocycler program is low and does not prevent evaporation
+This should be 15.55ul but there may be less because the lid temperature on the theremocycler program is low and does not prevent evaporation.
+[Video ink](https://www.youtube.com/watch?v=lDLQGq6IPBY&list=PLI8mZMNHcIVq9DFCOPksLhcch8UbJj4Pq&index=8)
 - Vortex and spin down the 1.5mL tubes to mix
 - Set up a spin column and a collection tube for each sample (same as before)
-- Add the total volume of the 1.5mL tube to their respective spin column
+- Add the total volume of the 1.5mL tube to their respective spin column.
+[Video link](https://www.youtube.com/watch?v=lUlZnIVWIvg&list=PLI8mZMNHcIVq9DFCOPksLhcch8UbJj4Pq&index=9)
 - Centrifuge the spin columns at 16,000rcf for 30 seconds
 - Discard the flowthough in the same waste beaker or container as above
 - Add 200ul of DNA Wash Buffer to each spin column